Stressor Spotlight: Lungs

 Another tip for healthy lungs is to exercise regularly.
 Your lungs need exercise just like your muscles do, so it’s important to get your heart and breathing rate up on a regular basis.
 Exercise increases the efficiency of your lungs, which helps your body fight disease and aging.
 In addition to regular exercises, you may want to also add some of these deep breathing exercises to your daily routine to improve the health of your lungs.

 Diet & nutrition for lung health

 Avoiding certain foods and replacing them with others can do wonders for the health of your lungs.
 Foods that can affect lung function negatively include carbonated drinks, acidic foods and drinks, dairy products, and fried foods.
-Consider healthier substitutes to these foods that are particularly good for the lungs, such as the following:
+Consider substituting such foods with others, particularly those foods that are particularly good for the lungs, such as the following:

 - Fatty fish

 In addition to eating lung-healthy foods such as these, water is extremely important to the health of the lungs.
 So make sure that you are not only getting the recommended amount of water each day, but are also filtering it or getting it from an otherwise pure source.

 It can be difficult to get your nutrition from food alone, and this is where supplements can be a great addition for your lungs.
 Vitamin D, C, and E are all beneficial for lung health.
 N-Acetylcysteine (NAC) is an antioxidant supplement that is also good for the lungs, particularly if you suffer from COPD.9

 Lastly, certain herbs are known to protect and support the lungs.
 These include astralagus, osha root, oregano, and eucalyptus.
 You can learn about these and other herbs in our Best Herbs for Lung Health article.